Looking for some quick and easy ways to stretch the money in your life? Check out these ideas.

 A lot of personal finance articles focus on how you should skip the expensive latte, brown-bag your lunch and so on.
 All great ideas, right?
 But sometimes, you just want to eat out.

-CardCash.com and Cardpool.com are just a couple of the many sites that let you buy secondhand gift cards for less than face value.
-For example, here are a few deals we found on CardCash in October 2020:
+CardCash.com is just one of many websites where you can buy secondhand gift cards for less than face value.
+For example, here are a few deals we found on CardCash in June 2021:

-Check with the website seller for their protection policy before you buy it.
+Check with the website seller for the protection policy before you buy a card.
 Most will guarantee the card will work for 45-90 days or your money back.

 Freeze Your Credit Cards and Go Cash Only for a Week

 Freezing your plastic will help you stretch a buck because you’ll be more mindful of the way you spend.
-Research shows there’s something tangible about cash in hand that makes us spend it more sparingly than we do with plastic.
+Research shows there’s something tangible about cash in hand that makes us spend it more sparingly than we do when we use plastic.

 If you do this for a couple of weeks and like the results, why not consider making it permanent and going to a cash-only envelope system?